fix29/SerLux-with-PyQt/README.md

 * Photoresistor/LDR wiring:

-  Actually, this wiring is pretty much voltage divider which actively change its value depends on the amount of lights that shines on it.
+  Actually, this wiring is pretty much voltage divider which actively change its value depends on the amount of light that shines on it.
 The overlapped connection between LDR and resistor are fed to arduino's analog pin (A0).

   **[EDIT]**